google/generative-ai-docs/demos/palm/web/list-it/README.md

 Color:
 ```

-If we send the above string to the model, we might expect the model to output “pink” (likely followed by additional animals and their colors).
-We can think of “flamingo” as the input to this prompt because we expect the model to generate its corresponding color.
+If we send the above string to the model, we might expect the model to output “pink” (likely followed by additional animals and their respective colors).
+Adapting this prompt to generate the color of a different animal is simply a matter of replacing “flamingo” with the desired animal.
 Each complete (animal, color) pair in the prompt can be thought of as an __example__—it often only takes a few examples to establish a pattern that the model can follow.

 _List It_ uses this same mechanism to prime the model to generate a list from a user input.
-You can find the prompt in [`priming.js`](/src/lib/priming.js).
+You can find the prompt in `/src/lib/priming.js`.

 ## Requirements

-- Node.js (v18.15.0 or higher)
+- Node.js (version 18.15.0 or higher)
 - Firebase project

 Make sure you have either `npm` or `yarn` set up on your machine.

 ## Developer Setup

 Although the PaLM API provides a [REST resource](https://developers.generativeai.google/api/rest/generativelanguage/models?hl=en), it is best practice to avoid embedding API keys directly into code (or in files inside your application’s source tree).
-If you want to call the PaLM API from the client side as we do in this demo, we recommend using Firebase with the Call PaLM API Securely extension.
+If you want to call the PaLM API from the client side as we do in this demo, we recommend using a Firebase project with the Call PaLM API Securely extension enabled.

 To set up Firebase: